woocommerce/woocommerce/plugins/woocommerce-admin/docs/woocommerce.com/analytics-basics.md

 After either choosing a preset, or a custom date range, click the _Update_ button to modify the data in the report.
 Note by doing this, the date range selected is added to the address of the report URL - which allows you to bookmark, or share a report url with a specific date range to other Store admins.
 This date selection is persisted on the report view until you navigate away from the report.

 ## Advanced Filters
-Depending on the report you are viewing, their might also be other Quick Filters and/or Advanced Filters that allow you to further customize the data set being viewed.
+Depending on the report you are viewing, their might also be other Quick Filters and/or Advanced filters that allow you to further customize the data set being viewed.

 ![Analytics Filters](analytics-basics-advanced-filters.png)